coq/coq/doc/sphinx/proof-engine/tactics.rst

    introduced in the context by removing certain constructs in the goal.
    If no item is found, the tactic fails.
-The name used is :n:`@ident` (if specified) or from the construct, except that if the name from the construct already exists in the :term:`local context`, Coq uses a fresh name instead.
+The name used is :n:`@ident` (if specified) or from the construct, except that if the name from the construct already exists in the :term:`local context`, Rocq uses a fresh name instead.
 The constructs have these forms:
    (See examples :ref:`here <intro_examples>`.)